Request for ISMMS to Serve (R2S) as the Reviewing IRB

 If the ISMMS IRB agrees to serve as the Reviewing IRB, PPHS staff will provide budget information and a letter of support from the PPHS Executive Director.
 Researchers are encouraged to use the Grant Applications, Template Description of SMART IRB in their application.

-Once there is an indication from the NIH that a project will be funded, please notify the PPHS as soon as possible for further guidance on the review process.
+Once there is an indication from the federal agency that a project will be funded, please notify the PPHS at email@example.com as soon as possible for further guidance on the review process.
 A full IRB application must be completed via RUTH and all sites, including the ISMMS site, must be reviewed separately.
-The initial submissions must include:

 Please note that most sites will likely still require a submission to their local IRB for the review of their local documents and completion of the forms associated with the SMART agreement.
 Each site should be in touch with their local institutions to ensure they are aware of the requirements as early as possible.

-- Site-specific study material that have been revised to meet all local site requirements
+- Site-specific study material (consent forms and recruitment materials) that have been revised to meet all local site requirements

-Local study teams are not permitted to submit directly to the ISMMS IRB, and a member of the ISMMS team is required to manage each sites paperwork for completeness prior to submission through RUTH.
-The paperwork for each individual site activation modification should be submitted via the IRB inbox (firstname.lastname@example.org) for review, prior to submission in RUTH, to avoid an individual sites from delaying the activation of other sites.
-Once a site is deemed ready for activation, the team will receive notification that the Ideate modification can be submitted.
+External study teams are not permitted to submit directly to the ISMMS IRB, and a member of the ISMMS team is required to manage each sites paperwork for completeness prior to submission through RUTH.
+The paperwork for each individual site activation should be submitted via the IRB inbox (firstname.lastname@example.org) for review, prior to submission in RUTH, to avoid an individual sites from delaying the activation of other sites.
+Once a site is deemed ready for activation, the team will receive an email from PPHS with instructions for submisison.

 No individual site may begin the conduct of research locally until a specific modification adding the site has been approved by the ISMMS IRB, and all local requirements and approvals have been fulfilled following the investigator’s home institutions policies and/or guidance for relying on an external IRB.

-* These forms will be provided to the Lead Study Team after IRB review is complete and must be provided by each site in addition to their site-specific study materials.
+* These forms will be provided to the Mount Sinai Study Team after IRB review is complete and must be provided by each site in addition to their site-specific study materials.